 - there is no diversionary route in times of perturbation which means services cannot be re-routed if there is an incident - there is also a 10-mile single-line section (between Saltney Junction and Wrexham North Junction) and a busy single-lead junction at Saltney Junction which can magnify the impact of any train delays - animal incursions have been an ongoing issue that affects performance.
 A programme of identifying 'hot spots' and undertaking fencing renewals has been completed.
-In addition, a programme of 'dry stone wall' renewals has recently been completed. - trespass and vandalism has been another area of concern.
+In addition, a programme of 'dry stone wall' renewals has recently been completed - trespass and vandalism has been another area of concern.
 There have been numerous incidents on the line.
-In order to mitigate this risk, British Transport Police have undertaken visits to local schools to educate younger children of the dangers of trespassing on the railway.

-- vegetation on the Wrexham to Bidston lines is an issue and static sandite applicators were installed in preparation for autumn at Hawarden and Shotton.
-In addition a devegetation programme has been undertaken. - the timetable between Wrexham and Bidston has tight turnarounds and is not robust in periods of perturbation.
+In order to mitigate this risk, British Transport Police have undertaken visits to local schools to educate younger children of the dangers of trespassing on the railway - vegetation on the Wrexham to Bidston lines is an issue and static sandite applicators were installed in preparation for autumn at Hawarden and Shotton.
+In addition a devegetation programme has been undertaken - the timetable between Wrexham and Bidston has tight turnarounds and is not robust in periods of perturbation.
+The track configuration at Bidston Dee Junction can cause delays between Arriva Trains Wales and Merseyrail services when even a small delay to any service can be quickly compounded due to the current track layout.
+This issue, coupled with the low linespeed on the route, can create the tight turnrounds.